cstubens/pixoo-snake/README.md

 cd pixoo-snake

 # Install dependencies: Java, Android Studio, Android SDK, set env variables, etc.
-# This is tested only on MacOS and has NOT been tested with a fresh machine since it was written.
+# MacOS only.
+Has NOT been tested with a fresh machine since it was written.
 # I wouldnt be suprised if this breaks -__-'
 ./setup.sh
 ```